kidexx/kellermeister-dashboard/README.md

 # kellermeister-dashboard
 Dashboard for the Kellermeister App

+Dashboard to visualize data on a small website.
+The data can be exported from the app https://keller-meister.blogspot.com/ and then imported on this website.

+Currently only in German

+Requirements: Webserver with PHP + MariaDB

 Setup:
 - mysql < setup.sql
 - Adjust DB credentials and upload password in config.php